Fishing council ties bycatch limits on Bering Sea trawlers to halibut abundance

 The council voted to make that cap dependent on the abundance of halibut in the area.
 Under the new guidelines, when halibut abundance is high, the fleet could catch the same amount of bycatch it is limited to now.
 But when halibut abundance is very low, that cap would drop by 35%.

-Chris Woodley is executive director of the Groundfish Forum, the fishery association that represents those trawlers.
-He said the fleet has been working to lower its halibut bycatch already and called Monday’s decision “devastating.”
+Chris Woodley is executive director of the Groundfish Forum, the fishery association that represents those trawlers, said the fleet has been working to lower its halibut bycatch already and called Monday’s decision “devastating.”

 “Because we’re being told to do better without more tools,” he said.
 “And that’s going to harm crew members, it’s going to reduce our revenues …. and harm our crewmembers’ families.”